OwenBueno/backend-pokedex-bestiary/README.md

 # Bestiary

-A simple MERN project with the implementation of CRUD operations, MongoDB, Mongoose models, pagination, and PDF creation.
+The Bestiary Backend is a fundamental component of the MERN (MongoDB, Express.js, React, Node.js) project, responsible for handling CRUD operations, managing MongoDB with Mongoose models, implementing pagination, and enabling PDF creation.
+This backend component serves as the backbone, facilitating seamless communication between the frontend and the database, ensuring efficient data management, and enabling a robust user experience.

 ## Project Requirements